 Use a heavy cast iron skillet or stainless steel pan for the most even heat distribution.
 It’s not recommended to use nonstick pans.

-Heat your pan first, without oil.
+1. Heat your pan first, without oil.
 Use oil that won’t burn easily at high heat, such as canola, peanut, or corn oil.
-Add oil and allow to heat up to the point at which it shimmers and thins out.
-Turn the heat to medium/high because if it’s too high, it’ll sear the outside and the inside will be uncooked.
+Add oil (be generous) and allow to heat up to the point at which it shimmers and thins out.
+Turn the heat to medium-high because if it’s too high, it’ll sear the outside and the inside will be uncooked.

 2. Use about 1/4 cup of batter per latke.
 (Do not crowd the pan as it brings down the temperature of the oil.)
 Flatten latke slightly with a spatula to ensure that it fries evenly.
 Drain latkes on paper towels on a cooking rack, so they don’t get soggy.